Dedicate a Tree

 The birch trees light open canopy provides the perfect conditions for bluebells, violets, grass and moss to thrive on the Forest floor.
 You may also find a nesting bird or two inside its trunk.

-The leaves of a wild cherry tree change colour throughout the year, creating a beautiful year-round display.
+The leaves of a wild hornbeam tree change colour throughout the year, creating a beautiful year-round display.
 Beginning with a deep green before fading into orange and a deep crimson in autumn.